oracle-livelabs/developer/ai-optimizer/microservice/microservice.md

 In the current release, only fully self-contained Ollama configurations (embedding + chat model) or OpenAI-based configurations are supported.

+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:
-* Export a RAG configuration as *SpringAI* microservice
+* Export a RAG configuration as a *SpringAI* microservice
 * Start the Springboot microservice
 * Test the RAG-based microservice